Skip to content

 While reporting gold purchases for a Gold IRA, you need to include specific information to satisfy IRS requirements.
 This includes details such as the weight of the gold purchased, the gold's purity level, and the name and address of the seller.
 Ensuring accuracy and completeness in these reports is essential to maintain compliance with the IRS.

-See also Can I use my IRA to buy gold?
+See also Can I use a gold IRA to purchase physical gold for personal use?

 Penalties for not reporting gold purchases